Gianna Bryant's Death at 13 Compounds This Tragedy Immeasurably

 Bryant took Gianna's whole club team to the Los Angeles Sparks season opener last May against the Las Vegas Aces while they were in town playing a tournament.

 The Aces were excited to see Kobe after the game, but, player Liz Cambage told the Los Angeles Times, "We were more excited to see the young girls because they're the future of our game.
 We were discussing why this is great and why we need the WNBA.
 This is why we play, to see young girls get so excited to see us.
-Just seeing him in the locker room and seeing his AAU [Amateur Athletic Union] team was a great moment for us."
+Just seeing him in the locker room and seeing his AAU team was a great moment for us."

 View this post on Instagram